wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 stage for us to practice public speaking skills and improve leadership skills.

-We need build it further - either as club officers, meeting roles, or by coming to the meetings, inviting friends to the meetings.
-Little by little, We are building our club.
+We need build it further - either as club officers, meeting roletakers, or by inviting friends coming to our club, or by simply joining the meetings personally.
+Little by little, We are building a better club.

 * Own it